canonical/tdx/README.md

 <a id="boot-td-gpu"></a>
 ## 8. Boot TD with NVIDIA H100 GPU

-⚠️ ONLY for Host running Ubuntu Plucky 25.04 and TD running Ubuntu Noble 24.04 ⚠️
+⚠️ ONLY for Host running Ubuntu Plucky 25.04 Host and TD running Ubuntu Noble 24.04 ⚠️

 Starting from the release for Ubuntu Plucky 25.04, we added support to pass-through one or several NVIDIA H100 GPU to the TD.
 [The H100 Tensor Core GPU was the first NVIDIA GPU to introduce support for CC](https://developer.nvidia.com/blog/announcing-confidential-computing-general-access-on-nvidia-h100-tensor-core-gpus/).
 It can be included into the Trusted Computing Base (TCB) offered by Intel TDX to enable you to run your AI workloads with security guarantees offered by Confidential Computing.

-### 8.1 List of evailable GPUs
+### 8.1 List Available NVIDIA GPUs

 To see the list of GPUs on your plaform, you can run: